 Pluots are high in potassium and low in sodium, which lowers blood pressure.
-Also, the fiber content in pluots is helpful in lowering cholesterol and improves performance of insulin in the body, which aids in the lowering of blood pressure.
-One pluot contains 225 milligrams of potassium compared to only 1 milligrams of sodium.
+Also, the fiber content in pluots is helpful in lowering cholesterol and improves the performance of insulin in the body, which aids in the lowering of blood pressure.
+One pluot contains 225 mg of potassium compared to only 1 mg of sodium.

 6. Pluots can help improve the heart’s health.

 The recommended 4,700 mg of potassium is not obtained by many individuals in the United States, according to the National Health and Nutrition Examination Survey, despite the benefits of increased potassium intake.